IF WE WON'T TELL OUR STORIES THEN WHO WILL?

 IFFSA Talent Fund’s initial focus is on short narrative films.
 As the initiative builds capacity, it will support feature length and digital media projects as well.
 Bright Lights is the pioneer project of the IFFSA Talent Fund.

 This program will support up to five South Asian Canadian short narrative film projects with assistance of up to $15000 each plus hands-on workshops and mentorship by acclaimed Canadian and International filmmakers.
 Films would be of 10 to 15 minutes in length.
 All the films will have their world premiere at IFFSA followed by a global festival run.
 The aim of this program is to build South Asian Canadian narrative through cinematic arts by supporting emerging South Asian Canadian talent in showcasing their creative visions and furthering their careers toward feature filmmaking.
 This is a yearly program.

 The objective of the Bright Lights Program is to uncover untold stories within the South Asian Canadian community, with a focus on narratives conveying the specificity of the South Asian Canadian diasporic experience while incorporating themes of universal relatability.

 The applicant must read the following criteria carefully before applying:

 1. Two out of three creative team members (writer, director and producer) must be South Asian Canadian.
-The remaining cast and crew must also be at least 60% South Asian Canadian.
+The remaining cast and crew must also be predominantly South Asian Canadian.
 Projects with over 75% South Asian Canadian representation will be eligible for an extra $1000 in assistance.

 2. All creative team, cast and crew members must be Canadian citizens or permanent residents.
 This condition can be reviewed on case to case basis.